Defconbots/2015_Competition_Rules/README.md

  * Must fit within 1 x 1 x 1 meter cube
  * Must be easy to move and stage for competition quickly (< 5 minutes)
+ * Will sit on a platform ~0.2 meters off the ground (the same as last year)

 ### Shooting Device